• Sleeping with your dentures can cause them to wear out more quickly.

 Consequences of sleeping with dentures

-Not everyone realizes that leaving your dentures in overnight can have such serious side effects.
-If you forget and just leave them in for one night, hopefully you won't experience any serious issues.
-But even just one night can cause minor problems in some cases.
-Let's talk about four most common complications.
+Not everyone realizes that leaving your dentures in overnight can have such severe side effects.
+If you forget and leave them in for one night, hopefully you will not experience any serious issues.
+However, even just one night can cause minor problems in some cases.
+Let's talk about the four most common complications.

 Denture sore

 Dentures sit right on top of your gum tissue.
 When you eat and speak, the friction between the denture and the gums can cause sore spots.
-Once you've had your dentures for a while and enough adjustments have been made, you will not experience frequent denture sores.
+Once you have had your dentures for a while and enough adjustments have been made, you will not experience frequent denture sores.

 However, leaving your dentures in all night causes unnecessary friction and can create sores that would have otherwise never happened.